 Alyssa's Law mandates that all public and chartered nonpublic schools in Ohio implement a wearable panic alert system by the 2025-2026 school year.
-This system must integrate with local public safety infrastructure to facilitate 9-1-1 calls, mobile activations, and campus-wide lockdown notifications.
-School districts are required to provide staff with panic alert devices and ensure that personnel receive training on their use before each school year.
-The bill also stipulates that security data within school facilities must be accessible to local law enforcement and establishes confidentiality for certain security-related records.
-Additionally, it introduces new section 3313.88 of the Revised Code, outlining the requirements for the panic alert system and related protocols.
+This system must integrate with local public safety infrastructure to facilitate emergency communications, including 9-1-1 calls and campus-wide lockdown notifications.
+Schools are required to provide staff with these wearable devices and ensure that all personnel are trained in their use prior to the start of the school year.
+The bill also emphasizes the need for security data access by local law enforcement and establishes confidentiality for certain security-related records.

 Statutes affected: